MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P5-Polishing-Gameplay/content.md

 >
 > Despite the fact that we only defined the position of the title sprite for frames 1 and 50, we still get continuous motion and movement for each frame between.
 The animation is automatically interpolated for us, a process often called *tweening*.
 This is a very powerful property of key frame animation - sophisticated results can be achieved with relatively little work.

+Let's make scoreLabel and lifeBG less distracting during the title sequence.

 > [action]
 >
 Set the scrubber to frame 1, and toggle the *visibility* to off for both the scoreLabel and lifeBG.
-This way they aren't distracting from the animating title.

 This is what your animation should look like: